sahilbathlaofficial/travel/_posts/2017-01-02-gujarat-trident.md

 <div style="width:100%;text-align:center"><img src="/img/gujarat/gir_leopard.jpg" style="width:80%" /></div>

+**Pic Credits - <a href="https://www.instagram.com/chhavikhandelwal9/">Chhavi Khandelwal</a>**

 We were not impressed but that is the case with most of the safari's in India.
 Then we headed back to the resort where we cycled, played some video games in their gaming zone, had dinner & enjoyed some campfire and finally went to sleep.

 ### Day 4 (Diu)

-Diu is also about 3hrs from Gir and best part of Diu was that it was a union territory that lies just outside Gujarat.
+Diu is about 3hrs from Gir and best part of Diu was that it was a union territory that lies just outside Gujarat.
 That meant no restriction on buying alcohol.
 We were imagining it a peaceful version of Goa but to be honest we were disappointed.
-The food we had at a restaurant ( I don't even remember the name ) was just the worst we had in Gujarat and yet most expensive.
+The food we had at a restaurant ( I don't even remember the name ) was just the worst we had in this trip and yet most expensive.

 Diu fort was just like any other fort in India but we did get some good pictures clicked there.
 Also I will remember it for a person who farted in front of my friend.
 We are probably going to remember it as Diu Fart rather than Diu Fort.
 Anyway here is a pic from the fort:-